IgorSprovieri/weekly-web/readme.md

 ## Project Progress

-The demo is available
+The demo is available for desktop and mobile

 ### It's in development

 - Forgot and Reset Password Pages
 - Edit Profile Page
-- Media Query for mobile

 ## Used Technologies